 Different types of cancer are related to head and neck cancer, breast cancer, esophageal cancer, colorectal cancer, and liver cancer.
 Each serves as consequences of excessive levels of alcohol.
 For example, breast cancer can develop if a woman drinks 45 grams of alcohol per day for a long time.

 Adding to this is the fact that alcohol weakens your immune system, which is easier for viruses or diseases to overpower the body.
 Pneumonia and tuberculosis are more likely to affect a heavy drinker than the average person.

 “Alcohol's Effects on the Body.”
-National Institute on Alcohol Abuse and Alcoholism, U.S. Department of Health and Human Services from http://www.niaaa.nih.gov/alcohol-health/alcohols-effects-body
+National Institute on Alcohol Abuse and Alcoholism, U.S. Department of Health and Human Services, from https://www.niaaa.nih.gov/alcohols-effects-health/alcohols-effects-body

 “CDC – Fact Sheets-Alcohol Use And Health – Alcohol.”
-Centers for Disease Control and Prevention, Centers for Disease Control and Prevention from http://www.cdc.gov/alcohol/fact-sheets/alcohol-use.htm
+Centers for Disease Control and Prevention, Centers for Disease Control and Prevention, from https://www.cdc.gov/alcohol/fact-sheets/alcohol-use.htm